Katamaze/WHMCS-Action-Hook-Factory/README.md

 ## Login as Client Language

 Every time an administrator uses *Login as Client*, WHMCS overrides the default language of the selected customer with the one used by the administrator in WHMCS backend.
-This is bad because you're unknowingly changing the language for your customer.
+This is bad because you're unknowingly changing the default language for your customer.
 This also applies for languages that can't be used in clientarea.

 Let's say your clientarea is in italian and you're using WHMCS backend in english.
 When you perform the *Login as Client*, WHMCS switches customer's language from italian to english and there's no way back.
 The customer in question is stucked with a language he cannot change.
 The following hook prevents that to happen.